maoruibin/ViewController/README.md

 ## Advantage

-* Make UI development components ,resolve problem of code bloated.
+* Make UI development components,resolve problem of code bloated.
-* flexible,one component can used in more place.
+* flexible, one component can used in more place.
-* easy use , easy develop .
+* easy use, easy develop.

 ## Usage

-As a good practice,I recommend you run or watch demo code directly to learn ViewController.
+As a good practice, I recommend you run or watch demo code directly.

 ### import dependency

-you can import dependency or copy source file to your project directly,so far,only one file in this lib.
+you can import dependency or copy source file to your project directly, so far, only one file in this lib.

 Add the JitPack repository to your build file
 ```groovy